 Gam’s parents are rice farmers from the countryside.
 After Gam got married, she moved from the farm onto the floating fishing village where her husband’s family lived.
 They – along with their two kids – have lived on the water for four year.
 Just two months ago, however, they were required to move to land, which has been an adjustment to say the least.

 She brightened though when she talked about how much she loves her job and meeting people from all around the world.
-She said getting to do that was like taking a vacation every day as she learned about different people, customs and lands.
+She said getting to do that was like taking a vacation every day as she learns about different people, customs and lands.
 All quite humbling, actually.

 Rejoining Our Halong Cruise

-On the final day of our Halong Bay junk boat tour, we participated in on-board activities and took a trip to Amazing Cave.
+Next up on our Halong Bay junk boat tour, we participated in on-board activities and took a trip to Amazing Cave.
 As we sailed toward the marina, we relished our final hours on the water among the karsts.

 Tai Chi At Sunrise on Halong Bay